 The chicken breasts are seared in a large skillet, then you sauté a flavorful mix of mushrooms, sliced sun-dried tomatoes, garlic, rosemary, and cooked white beans right in the same skillet.

-Nestling the chicken in all that goodness and baking it not only results in moist, flavorful meat, but the natural juices from the chicken also create a bit of cooking liquid, which softens the sun-dried tomatoes and also gives the vegetable and bean mixture something to swim in.
+Nestling the chicken in all that goodness and baking it not only results in moist, flavorful meat, but the natural juices from the chicken and a bit of chicken broth soften the sun-dried tomatoes and also gives the vegetable and bean mixture something to swim in.
 Be sure to serve portions in shallow bowls to catch all of that goodness.

 Tuscan Chicken Skillet